makkus/freckles/src/freckles/doc/security.md

 ### *freckles* installation {: .block-title}
 <div class="section-block" markdown="1">

-Quite deliberatly, *freckles* will never require any sudo/root permissions when installed or run by itself.
+Quite deliberately, *freckles* will never require any sudo/root permissions when installed or run by itself.
 It will only ask you for a sudo password when you tell it to run tasks that require them.

 The *freckles* application is a single binary, and thus can be downloaded and placed anywhere on the filesystem.
 It is usually a good idea